ice-wm/FAQ/index.md

     transient windows for the active window.

-*"A window is activated, is focused, gets the focus,..."* means that input (e. g. keystrokes) now are sent to that window.
+*A window is activated, is focused, gets the focus, ...* means that input (e. g. keystrokes) now are sent to that window.

 IceWM implements these focus models: